lazycrazyowl/FinancialData/README.md

 # FinancialData

 ## This Julia program fetches financial data from Quandl/Yahoo Finance and uses a random forest to forecast the current price's position in relation to its price range over a short term in the future.
-The price index is trained as a forward looking stochastic oscillator.
+The price index is a forward looking stochastic oscillator with the Fisher transformation.
 This Jupyter notebook is written in Julia and tested with Julia 0.5.0 on juliabox.com.

 ### Ensemble of Decision Trees